type-challenges/type-challenges/.github/ISSUE_TEMPLATE/new.md

 <!--question-start-->

 Describe your question and give some examples.
+Markdown is supported here.

 <!--question-end-->

 ## Template

+This is the template for challenger to start the coding, basically you just need to change the name of your generic/function and leave to implementation `any`.

 ```ts
 type YourType = any